Luisanz1/Prof.-Sonia-API/README.md

-## Mantaro's API
+## PROF.SONIA API
-This handles all of [Mantaro's](https://github.com/Mantaro/MantaroBot) games and works as a bridge between the different instances of the bot to get shared data
+This handles all of

 Usually this includes
 - Splashes